Get Started with AwardcoGet a Demo

 Peer-to-peer recognition increases employee engagement because it gets everyone involved.
 Giving recognition is just as uplifting as getting it.
 Showing appreciation, or gratitude, for coworkers can increase the giver’s own happiness as well as the recipient.

-One of the biggest benefits of encouraging peer-to-peer recognition is the amount of recognitions within your company will go up.
-The more often someone is recognized, the better—and it can be hard to keep up if you only have managers recognizing people.
-Traditionally recognition programs only celebrate someone once a year, or even less than that.
-That’s like if your significant other only said, “I care about you” only on your anniversary.
+One of the biggest benefits of encouraging peer recognition is the amount of recognitions within your company will go up.
+The more often someone is recognized, the better—and it can be hard to keep up if you only have managers doing the recognizing.
+We found that 74% of HR leaders said that their organization only recognizes employees once a year on their service anniversary.
+Recognition programs like this are great, but it's like if your significant other only said, “I care about you” only on your anniversary.
 That wouldn’t be much of a relationship.

 Increasing the amount of praise and affirmation at work can encourage collaboration and discourage behavior like information hoarding.
 When praise becomes scarce, people enter a scarcity mindset where they’re competing with team members instead of collaborating together for a cause.